 - Must be a current MSW student in good academic standing.

-- Must demonstrate evidence of current, previous or anticipated experience oriented to serving children and families in need.
+- Must demonstrate evidence of current, previous or anticipated experience oriented to public social services.
 You will be asked to upload a current résumé/CV to the online fellowship application form.

 How to Apply